 If more than one person involved in an accident situation is being nominated for merit stars, each individual must have his or her own separate write-up.
 Always!
-This does not mean sending the same letter with the name changed!
-Many Samples are available on request lifesaving and should be avoided.
-Give the appropriate information.
-Less is sometimes better than more, but do not fail to explain.
+This does not mean sending the same application with the name changed!
+Many Samples are available on request.